 The two settings (tactical and outdoor) are a nice addition.
 For someone who wants access to just the highest and lowest…er, second lowest modes, it’s ideal.
 Aside from the ‘tactical’ setting, Lumintop (unlike other lights) seems to shy away from allowing “instant” access to low and turbo.
 My recent review of their SD26 revealed the same omission.
 It too is a great flashlight, but the only way to get either mode on demand, is to utilize mode memory.

 The charging system for the EDC25 is rather cool!
 When it’s in progress…there’s no mistaking what’s going on!
 Some may find it inconvenient to remove the head, but if you want to see if it’s red or green…that’s what you have to do.
 I briefly ran an inline test to see what current it was injecting, and I got just over 800mA, which is pretty good.

 I received the Lumintop EDC25 from GearBest.
 You can get one by visiting their site.

-Or… if you prefer to shop on Amazon, here’s THEIR product page for the EDC25.
+Or… if you prefer to shop Amazon, here’s their Lumintop product page.